Home

 The actual amount depends on your assets and shares.
 We calculate this using your closed financials and cap table.
 Most of our customers owe the minimum.

-Cities love their own taxes on top of federal and state.
-Easy to miss, especially with multiple locations.
+Many cities and counties add their own local taxes on top of federal and state requirements.
+These are easy to overlook, especially if your business operates in multiple locations.

 San Francisco has a gross receipts tax.
 New York has a business corporation tax.
 Both due at different times with different rules.